-Do you notice that your nipples or breasts are sometimes sore?
-If you’re like many women, your nipples can change drastically over the course of your menstrual cycle.
+Breast pain got you down?
+If you’re like many women, your breasts and nipples can change drastically over the course of your menstrual cycle.
 Some days, it feels like you could put a clothespin over your nipple and you’d barely notice it.
 Other days, the fabric of your t-shirt barely grazing your nipples can feel like a razor blade.

 The hormones progesterone and estrogen are responsible for cyclical changes in the way your breasts and nipples feel throughout the month.
 To understand why, let’s start by reviewing the way these hormones change during the menstrual cycle.